APPLICATIONS FOR THE 2023-2024 SCHOOL YEAR OPEN ON JULY 1ST 2023.

-The submission of a free and reduced-price meal application and subsequent determination of benefits goes beyond eligibility for free or reduced-priced meals.
-Based on your application, you could be eligible for the Pandemic Electronic Benefits Transfer (P-EBT) program.
-P-EBT is a program that provides a cash-like benefit to purchase groceries for students during the pandemic.
-In addition, applying also helps ensure students receive the maximum amount of benefits they are eligible for, including a 50% discount on school technology fees (if you pay before October 1st and don’t have fees from previous years).
-It also ensures schools receive additional resources to support healthy meals for students and afterschool programs.
+The submission of a Free and Reduced Meals and Family Economic Data Survey helps ensure students receive the maximum amount of benefits they are eligible for, including a 50% of discount on school Technology fees (if you pay before October 1st and don’t have fees from previous years), instructional materials discounts, It also ensures schools also receive additional resources to provide personalized technology, internet access, technology infrastructure, Title I funds, and more staff in schools and after-school programs.

 Online applications are the fastest and easiest way to apply for meal benefits.